bparanj/rom/third_chapter.md

 ### Step 4

+What is the super-class of BasicObject?

 ```ruby
 p BasicObject.superclass
 ```

-prints nil.
-This means BasicObject is the root of the hierarchy.
+This prints **nil**.
+This means **BasicObject** is the root of the hierarchy.
 The BasicObject is an instance of Class.
 You can verify it like this:

 p BasicObject.class
 Step 5